fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 <h4>2.11: The Phonebook Step 6</h4>

 We continue with developing the phonebook.
 Store the initial state of the application in the file <i>db.json</i>, which should be placed in the root of the project.
+Note that the id's value must be in string datatype.
+Otherwise, when accessing an individual person by visiting the server, such as http://localhost:3001/persons/1, it would not work.

 ```json
 {